eraofchaos/eraofchaos.github.io/Healing Sea/index.md

  **Rewards:** msCoupons

- Wrong Answer: You've received Roland's approval.
+ Wrong Answer: B. high spirits

 ### 9 The Inferno is empty and all the ________ are here.